Understanding the 9 Types of Private Equity Funds

 The overall goal of private equity investments is to provide the investors with profit, usually within 4-7 years – typically a much quicker return time than traditional investing.
 Today, there is $2.5 Trillion involved in private equity funds across the globe.
 The definitions provided so far have been high-level – overall, just an understanding that private equity is an alternative form of funding that is not public and not influenced by market conditions.
 More specifically, there are nine core types of private equity funds: Venture Capital, Growth Equity, Buyouts, Infrastructure, Real Estate Private Equity, Mezzanine Capital, Fund of Funds, Distressed Private Equity, and Secondaries.
 Let’s dive into each.

 1. Venture Capital (VC)

-Venture Capital or VC is a type of private equity where investors specifically focus on investments that have long term growth potential.
-VC funds typically operate with a managing partner and a handful of other operating partners or passive partners and is made up of pooled investments in high-growth opportunities in startups and other early-stage firms.
+Venture Capital or VC is a type of private equity where investors specifically focus on investments that have long-term growth potential.
+VC funds typically operate with a managing partner and a handful of other operating partners or passive partners and are made up of pooled investments in high-growth opportunities in startups and other early-stage firms.
 VCs are typically only open to accredited investors.

 There are a handful of reasons why you might want to consider a VC investment or not.

 - Access to Large Amounts to Money: Venture Capital Firms typically are made up of very wealthy, well-connected ex-startup folks who know the business and have the access and influence to raise a lot of money.
 A major pro of taking on a VC investment is the access to capital you will have.